Hi dev! Are you looking for an introduction to JPA? If yes, welcome to for-devs.com!

 Below, in this section, we’ll look at a basic example of how to use JPA to store and retrieve table data from a database:

 Remember that JPA works heavily with annotations.
 In this way, let’s imagine that we want to map a JAVA class to a table in a database.
-It is so simple that you just have to annotate it with @Entity and also add the @Id annotation on one of the attributes that serves as a key or primary key.
+It is so simple that you just have to annotate it with @Entity

-For example, the following piece of code could be a class annotated with @Entity that later allows us to store, retrieve, or update fields on a “user” table.
+For example, the following piece of code could be a class annotated with @Entity

-@id // Tells JPA which attribute of the JAVA class should be considered the unique key.
+@Entity // tells JPA that this class is an Entity in the DB public class User { @id // Tells JPA which attribute of the JAVA class should be considered the unique key. private String id; private String name; private String email; }

 For now, I’ll just show you a short example of using JPA annotations to map the Java class to the table in the database.
 With the above, we still could not perform operations on the database.
 To do this, it would be necessary to create a Repository class to interact with the table in the database and use that Repository in a Service class that helps us store and retrieve data.